qinhuan/cascadeCNN_license_plate_detection/README.md

 - `train_net` : train net
 - `script` : no use

-test process
+Test process
 ------
-test process details in lp_test.py, you can run `python lp_test.py`
+Test process details in lp_test.py, you can run `python lp_test.py`

-you need to change some parameters as follows:
+You need to change some parameters as follows:
 - `caffe_root` : caffe root dir
 - `workspace`  : code dir
 - `img_dir`    : image dir